MergeTree engine and other engines of this family (

 The examples above show that it is always more effective to use an index than a full scan.

 A sparse index allows extra data to be read.
 When reading a single range of the primary key, up to index_granularity * 2 extra rows in each data block can be read.

-Sparse indexes allow you to work with a very large number of table rows, because such indexes are always stored in the computer's RAM.
+Sparse indexes allow you to work with a very large number of table rows, because in most cases, such indexes fit in the computer's RAM.

 ClickHouse does not require a unique primary key.
 You can insert multiple rows with the same primary key.